-4.2.3.
+6.2.3.
 Calculating Load Reduction Efficiency for a Given Retention Volume

-Use Table 6.10.4 in Part C-Design Guide to determine the treatment volume needed to achieve an 80% pollutant load reduction.
+Use Table 6.1.1 to determine the treatment volume needed to achieve an 80% pollutant load reduction.

-If exfiltration trenches are being used in a BMP treatment train to achieve part of the required pollutant load reduction use Table 6.10.5 to determine the percent reduction associated with various treatment volumes.
-Also use Table 6.10.5 to determine the treatment volume associated with the required nutrient load reduction to achieve the performance standard of reducing nutrient loads by at least 10% from current discharges.
+If exfiltration trenches are being used in a BMP treatment train to achieve part of the required pollutant load reduction use Table 6.1.2 to determine the percent reduction associated with various treatment volumes.
+Also use Table 6.1.2 to determine the treatment volume associated with the required nutrient load reduction to achieve the performance standard of reducing nutrient loads by at least 10% from current discharges.

-4.2.4.
+6.2.4.
 Design and Performance Criteria

-- (a) Exfiltration trenches must have the capacity to retain the required treatment volume without a discharge and without considering soil storage. - (b) The required treatment volume initially will be retained in the perforated/slotted pipe and the surrounding aggregate reservoir. - (c) Exfiltration trenches will only be permitted for projects to be operated by entities with single owners or entities with full-time maintenance staffs. - (d) The exfiltration trench must provide the capacity for the required treatment volume of stormwater within 72 hours, with a safety factor of two, following a storm event assuming average antecedent runoff condition (ARC 2).
-In exfiltration systems, the stormwater is drawn down by natural soil infiltration and dissipation into the ground water table as opposed to underdrain systems that rely on artificial methods such as stormwater pipes.
+- (a) Exfiltration trenches must have the capacity to retain the required treatment volume without a discharge and without considering soil storage. - (b) The required treatment volume initially shall be retained in the perforated/slotted pipe and the surrounding aggregate reservoir. - (c) Exfiltration trenches shall only be permitted for projects to be operated by entities with single owners or entities with full-time maintenance staffs. - (d) The exfiltration trench must provide the capacity for the required treatment volume of stormwater within 72 hours, with a safety factor of two, following a storm event assuming average antecedent runoff condition (ARC 2).
+In exfiltration systems, the stormwater is drawn down by natural soil infiltration and dissipation into the ground water table as opposed to underdrain systems that rely on artificial methods such as drainage pipes.
 A recovery analysis is required that accounts for the mounding of ground water beneath the exfiltration system.
-Details related to safety factors, mounding analysis and supporting soil testing is provided in Appendix A of this Manual. - (e) Minimum perforated or slotted pipe diameter will be twelve inches.
-Pipe will not exceed 45° bends. - (f) Minimum aggregate reservoir trench width will be three feet. - (g) To ensure recovery of the Required Treatment Volume (RTV), a dry exfiltration trench must be designed so that the invert elevation of the trench is at least two feet above the seasonal high ground water table elevation unless the applicant demonstrates, based on plans, test results, calculations, or other information, that an alternative design is appropriate for the specific site conditions.
+Details related to safety factors, mounding analysis and supporting soil testing is provided in Appendix A of this Manual - (e) Minimum perforated or slotted pipe diameter shall be twelve (12) inches.
+Pipe shall not exceed 45° bends. - (f) Minimum aggregate reservoir trench width shall be three (3) feet. - (g) To assure recovery of the Required Treatment Volume (RTV), a dry exfiltration trench must be designed so that the invert elevation of the trench must be at least two feet above the seasonal high ground water table elevation unless the applicant demonstrates, based on plans, test results, calculations or other information, that an alternative design is appropriate for the specific site conditions.
+Refer to Figure 6.2.1 for additional information. - (h) To prevent surrounding soil migration into the aggregate reservoir, the reservoir must be enclosed on all sides by a permeable woven or non-woven filter fabric.
+The permeability of the filter fabric must be greater than the permeability of the surrounding soil. - (i) To facilitate inspection of proper operation and maintenance of the exfiltration system, the system must be designed with sufficient access for inspection.
+Appropriate inspection access is dependent on the design of the specific system, but all must provide the ability to determine whether the system is maintaining the design infiltration rate and storage volume.
+Examples of acceptable inspection methods include designing the system such that the terminal ends of any perforated/slotted pipe or storage areas either: - Terminating in an accessible drainage inlet or manhole; or - Having an eight (8) inch minimum diameter inspection port installed at any terminal "dead end" of any perforated/slotted pipe or storage areas or at the terminal of any sweep in end no greater than 45° bend and 300 feet long.